 It would be hard to imagine a person whose life held less promise.
 This woman's condition, which she had endured for such a long time, cut her off from society in many ways.
 She was considered to be unclean, and could not take part in the traditional social or religious events.
 She was not even supposed to be intimate with her husband, or to touch anyone.

 In Luke's Gospel we are given a further detail that Matthew's account does not contain: this woman had spent all her money going to doctors and taking their recommended medicines or undergoing their suggested procedures, hoping to find a cure.
-She had not simply accepted her terrible affliction, but had tried with everything she had to do something about it.
+She had not simply accepted her terrible affliction, but had tried with all her strength to do something about it.
 The failure to find a cure, for all those years, must have added to her heavy emotional burden.

 Desperation, sadness, poverty and loneliness were things this outcast woman lived with every day.
 She was a person about as close to having nothing as it is possible to be.